CGLemon/Sayuri/bash/CONFIG.md

 ```
 {
     "NeuralNetwork" : {
-        "NNType": "Residual",
+        "NNType" : "Residual",
-        "MaxBoardSize": 19,         # The max size in the self-play game.
+        "MaxBoardSize" : 19,        # The max size in the self-play game.
 It is
                                     # OK if this value greater than training games.
                                     # But to set it as small size can improve the
                                     # training performance.

-        "ResidualChannels": 128,    # Channel size of residual.
+        "ResidualChannels" : 128,   # Channel size of residual.
-        "PolicyExtract": 24,        # Channel size of policy head.
+        "PolicyExtract" : 24,       # Channel size of policy head.
-        "ValueExtract": 24,         # Channel size of value head.
+        "ValueExtract" : 24,        # Channel size of value head.

         "Stack" : [
             "ResidualBlock",        # The 1st residual block.
 It is normal block.